| |

 There are 53 campsites in Liard Hot Springs.
 The campground is open with full services from May 1 – Sep 30.
 Liard River Hot Springs Provincial Park offers vehicle-accessible campsites.
 The camping fee is $26.00 per party/night.
 It includes access to the hot springs.
 Camping fees are payable in cash only at the park.
 Winter Camping is also possible.
 Winter camping is $16/night and includes access to hot pools.

 This park only has pit toilets.
 Two hand pumps are available in the campground.
-Taps are shut off during the off-season.
-So, there is no water available from mid-Oct-May.
-There is no electricity as well at the campground.
+Taps are shut off during the off-season, so there is no water available from mid-Oct to May.
+There is also no electricity at the campground.
 It does not have RV hookups.
-There is no cell service, wifi, or showers.
-You can get wifi and rent showers at the Liard River Hot Springs Lodge across the highway.
+There is no cell service, Wi-Fi, or showers.
+You can get Wi-Fi and rent showers at the Liard River Hot Springs Lodge across the highway.

 Campsite Reservations